-The opportunity to work directly with faculty on research is one of the strengths of our program, and it's possible to get involved as early as Freshman year.
-It's a great way to see how new discoveries are made, and some students even end up with their work published in scientific journals.
+The opportunity to work directly with faculty on research is one of the strengths of our program, and it’s possible to get involved as early as Freshman year.
+It is a great way to see how new discoveries are made, and some students even end up with their work published in scientific journals.
 The skills you gain doing research will be of great benefit for future careers in science, engineering, and medicine, and even in areas such as finance and consulting.

 How to get started

 First, you need to figure out what kind of research is interesting to you and which faculty members have opportunities available.
 To get started on that, take a look at our Department of Physics Research page and explore what our faculty members study.
 You can view a list of recent senior research projects.
 Each Spring semester, we also hold information sessions at which some of the faculty members describe research opportunities in their groups.